Dealing with retrenchment or redundancy is not easy.

 Only after ironing out the possibilities should you prepare your resume.

-1. Fill employment gaps with experience and competencies
+1. Fill gaps in employment and competencies

 The resume is precious real estate for you to convince a potential employer to ring you up for an interview, so making full use of this two-page document is imperative.